jlindsey15/ComputerChess/README.md

 Uses standard techniques for chess AIs (e.g. minimax algorithm, piece-square tables, etc.) and has been (hopefully!) optimized somewhat by the evolutionary simulation found at http://github.com/jlindsey15/ChessLearning

+Note: Ctrl + Shift + click to undo a move